RetroJohn86/Pokemon-Go-Web-Sources-Archive-Others-Sites-and-More/Readme.md

 **+** __**Repository Info**__

-As from the September 2025, the Download Size for this Repo is : **?** ( Please Note The Size Can Change At Anytime Due Too Updates. )
+As from the October 2025, the Download Size for this Repo is : **166 MB** ( Please Note The Size Can Change At Anytime Due Too Updates. )
 **This Repository is of all thinks found via Online and Media Sources.**

 __**Files and Folder Structure.**__

 **Images**
-All images from Websites are organized by category. e.g. ?.
+All images from Websites are organized by category. e.g. Fandom, Pikachus Indonesia Journey, Pokemon Air Adventures, Pokemon Fossil Museum, Pokemon Presents, Pokemon Wonder Island, Wiki, Others and More.

 ## __**Disclaimer**__